-This year, there is no 6000D.
-However, the trail running paths are still being well trodden by mountain runners.
+This year, the trail running paths are still being well trodden by mountain runners.
 One in particular, Yoann Stuck, knows the area by heart since he has been running all over the La Plagne area for the past few years.
 He has stopped for a moment to answer our questions.

 What was your first experience of trail running in La Plagne and what do you remember about it?